Kar1stan/WebdriverTelnyxTest/README.md

 Before you use this project you need to have Docker installed in your computer.

-Dellete package.lock file before you run the project.

 ## 🚀 Install the project

 Install project dependencies with: npm i